 The UX identity crisis (and what we can do about it)

 A few weeks ago, I was made redundant from a fintech (financial technology) start-up that I’d joined just 3 months prior.
 As you can well imagine, this came as a bit of a shock to me.
-I’d been brought into head up and build a new UX team but behind the scenes it seems that the investors had put the squeeze on, and the fledgling UX team was the first in the firing line.
-First in, first out I guess in the cut through world of business.
+I’d been brought in to head-up and build a new UX team.
+However, behind the scenes it seems that the investors had put the squeeze on, and the fledgling UX team were first in the firing line.
+First in, first out I guess in the cut-throat world of business.
 Never mind that it’s people lives and livelihoods at stake.
 Anyway, it means that I’m back on the job market and have been scouring the various job sites for potential UX roles.
 As it turns out, this is easier said than done.

 You see, you wouldn’t believe the number of different job titles that are used to describe the work of a UX professional.
 Here is just a selection:

 That’s 13 different job titles.
 Sure, there might be some slight differences in the type of role, like more of a visual design focus for a digital designer perhaps, but fundamentally we’re talking about the same sort of role.
 Namely, someone who designs a predominately digital product or service using a user-centred approach.
 This proliferation of titles is systematic of the identify crisis that I believe the UX industry is increasingly suffering from.